jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 rails test
 ```
 * Enter the command "sh build_fast.sh" to run this command.
+* After you use the reset.sh script to return the Docker container to a fresh Ruby on Rails environment and use the "git clone" command to download this project's source code, running this script sets up this project AND runs all tests.
+* Resetting the Docker container to its original state AND running this script ensures that you are on top of all dependencies and can avoid being stopped in your tracks by the infamous "works on my machine" problem.
+* This is Joel Spolsky's one-step build process at work.
 * Enter the following commands:
 ```
 git status # db/schema.rb is created.